-A. While Andaman is a year round tourist destination and can be visited during any month, the best time to plan a vacation is between October to May.
-The weather during this time is mostly pleasant, making it easier for you explore and experience the beauty of the island.
+A. While Andaman is a year-round tourist destination and can be visited during any month, the best time to plan a vacation is between October to May.
+The weather during this time is mostly pleasant, making it easier for you to explore and experience the beauty of the island.

 People also read: